yousuf64/shift/README.md

 ```

 ## Request Handler
-`dune` uses a slightly modified version of the `net/http` handler, with an additional parameter
+`dune` uses a slightly modified version of the `net/http` request handler, with an additional parameter
-which exposes route information.
-Apart from that, the handler returns an error.
+that provides route information.
+Also, the request handler returns an error.
 It makes it convenient to
 handle errors in middleware without cluttering the handlers.
 ```go
 func(w http.ResponseWriter, r *http.Request, route dune.Route) error {